wlsf82/i-HOPe-im-IN/TestPlan.md

 > I've created this test case based on how the app behaves since this is not described in the app requirements.

-**Expected result:** You should see a greeting based on the name type on the text field with the following format:
+**Expected result:** You should see a greeting based on the name type in the text field with the following format:

 Hi **[your-name-here]**.
 It is now **Tue Aug 24 2021** and here is our customer list.
 Click on each of them to view their contact details.